cosmos/cosmos-sdk/docs/run-node/interact-node.md

 As described in the previous paragraph, passing the paths to `.proto` files is necessary.

+The list of all available gRPC query endpoints is [coming soon](https://github.com/cosmos/cosmos-sdk/issues/7786).

+### Query for historical state using gRPC

-You may also query for historical data by passing some [gRPC metadata](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md): the `x-cosmos-block-height` metadata should contain the block to query:
+You may also query for historical data by passing some [gRPC metadata](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md) to the query: the `x-cosmos-block-height` metadata should contain the block to query.
+Using grpcurl as above, the command looks like:

 ```bash
 grpcurl \